The racquets kindly donated by Grays are now ready for the upcoming season of demo days, etc.

 The appeal for funds to restore Harry Gem’s grave in Warstone Lane Cemetery at the heart of Birmingham’s Jewellery Quarter has begun.

-So far we have raised well over half the amount for the restoration and hope to have the full amount in place ready to commission the work next year.
+So far we have raised £5,500, over two thirds of the amount for the restoration, and hope to have the full amount in place ready to commission the work later in the year.

 If you would like to contribute please contact us by email: email@example.com